Cruises can be hella fun. They’re easy to book, with itineraries already planned and activities galore to pick from on and off ship.

 Think about the activities you plan to do aboard the ship, as well as on shore excursions to help narrow down the number of shoes you pack.

-What will you pack for a cruise?
+What do you plan to pack for a Caribbean cruise?